-You’re here, you’re hungry, and you want to make sure you make the most of your time & money while on the Island.
+You’re here, you’re hungry, and you want to make the most of your time & money while on the Island.
 It’s no secret that there’s an abundance of unique Galveston restaurants, cafes & coffee shops for you to try.
-So, where are the best places to eat in Galveston?
+So, where are the best restaurants in Galveston, Texas?

-As island residents ourselves, we love exploring all of our local options.
+As island residents, we love exploring all of our local options.
 From Gulf seafood to hand-crafted ice cream to Italian or Japanese cuisine, our island has the perfect variety of cuisine to tantalize your taste buds.
 There’s no reason to cross the causeway!
-Read on for our recommendations for delicious Island dining.
+Read on for our recommendations for Galveston restaurants that offer delicious Island dining.

 What Food is Galveston Known For?

 Galveston is best known for its fresh seafood and steak, as well as the wide variety of Mexican and Italian restaurants.
 Island institutions like Gaido’s Seafood, The Original Mexican Cafe, La Kings Confectionery, and The Star Drug Store have been around for decades.
 New Galveston restaurants like Vargas Cut & Catch, Fish Company Taco, and Suki Poke by the Sea keep the local food scene fresh and exciting.
 No matter what type of food you’re craving, you can find it here on the Island!